 Via Garibaldi one of Genoa’s oldest street dating back to 1550, originally called Strada Nuova.

-The street buildings are Baroque style as they were built in the 16th century.
-The street is now a UNESCO World Heritage Site and no cars can drive through unless they have a special permit.
+The street buildings are Baroque in style as they were built in the 16th century, it is now a UNESCO World Heritage Site.

 This street has the some of the oldest banks and palaces.
 Genoa is home to 114 Palace’s (not all of them are open to the public as some are offices) and 12 of them are in Via Garibaldi.